 Key Attractions: Woljeongsa temple, Pyeongchang Hyanggyo

-Capital of the Gyeonggi province bordering Seoul, Suwon is known for its unique Hwaseong Fortress with its imposing stone walls and impressive archways.
-Built by the Joseon dynasty the fortresses wall is a UNESCO world heritage site with four pagoda style gates, artillery towers and observation decks.
+Capital of the Gyeonggi province bordering Seoul, Suwon is known for its unique Hwaseong Fortress with its imposing stone walls and impressive archways and this has made it one of the best places to visit in Korea.
+Built by the Joseon dynasty the fortresses wall is a UNESCO world heritage site with four pagoda-style gates, artillery towers and observation decks.
 Another magnificent structure at the site is the Hwaseong Haenggung Palace.
+With all that said, don’t forget to indulge in shopping in Suwon.
 With many more exciting things to do, Suwon is one of the top places to visit in South Korea.

 Ideal for: History, Architecture

 Key Attractions: Suwon Hwaseong Museum to understand the history of the majestic fortress, Gwanggyosan Mountain (for hiking trails), Samsung Innovation Museum